Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

-The assumptions on the data for the assembly map required in the theorems listed in \cref{wreuigheiugerergegwggreg} can be separated into assumptions on the group $G$ and the families $\cF^{\prime},\cF$ on the one hand, and the assumption on the functor $M$ being a CP-functor, see \cref{bioregrvdfb}, on the other hand.
-The contribution of the present paper is the verification that the functor $K\bC_{G}$ is a hereditary CP-functor (\cref{rgiuhreiguhgwergergrwegwergreg}). \cref{rgigjwoiegerggwregwerg} now follows by applying \cref{oijfoifjoewfwejfoijoiewfqwefqwefqwefwefewfffqef} with $K\bC_{G}$ in place of $M$.

-By varying the left-exact $\infty$-category $\bC$, the present paper contributes many new examples of CP-functors, but it does not enlarge the class of groups for which injectivity results are known.
+The assumptions required in the theorems listed in \cref{wreuigheiugerergegwggreg} can be separated into assumptions on the group $G$ and the families $\cF^{\prime},\cF$ on the one hand, and the assumption on the functor $M$ being a CP-functor, see \cref{bioregrvdfb}, on the other hand.
+The present paper contributes to the latter.
+In particular, we make no attempt to enlarge the class of groups for which injectivity results are known.

+The Farrell--Jones conjecture predicts that the assembly map $\As_{\Vcyc,K\bD_G}^\All$ for the family of virtually cyclic subgroups $\Vcyc$ is an equivalence.
+Generalising work of Bartels \cite{bartels:domain}, we show in \cref{kor:vcyc-bartels} that the relative assembly map $\As_{\Fin,K\bD_G}^\Vcyc$ is always split injective.
+Therefore, \cref{rgigjwoiegerggwregwerg} can also be read as providing evidence towards the Farrell--Jones conjecture.
+In fact, the coarse homology theories constructed in the present paper are used crucially in \cite{fvvsdfvsdfvfvsdfv} in order to extend proofs of the Farrell--Jones conjecture from the linear case (see \cref{reoifjuoiewccwec}) to the version stated above.

+We now explain the relation between the functor \eqref{fwqewwedeqdwedqwdwdedqwdwedwd} and examples of functors whose assembly maps have been classically considered.
+We start with recalling their constructions.